Elastic deformations driven by non-uniform lubrication flows: Problem formulation

 \section{Problem formulation}

 Consider a liquid layer confined between a rigid plate and an elastic plate, in a shallow geometry limit, $h_{0} \ll L$, where $h_{0}$ is the characteristic gap between the plates, and $L$ is the typical lateral in-plane dimension.
 Fig. \ref{SchematicElastic} presents a schematic illustration of the configuration and the orientation of the Cartesian coordinate system we employ, in which the plates are parallel to the $x-y$ plane, and $z$ is the normal coordinate to the plates.
+The total height of the elastic plate relative the rigid surface is $h=h_{0}+\eta$, where $\eta$ is the deformation of the plate.

 \begin{sloppypar}{We assume that the surface of the rigid plate or the volume between them hosts one or more regions where fluid or wall properties differ from those in the surrounding region, and that the typical size of this region is much larger than the distance between the plates, $h_{0}$, yet much smaller than the size of the plate,